Accurate Control under Voltage Drop for Rotor Drones: INTRODUCTION

 Specific solutions for high-accuracy control are lacked to deal with disturbance resulted from voltage drop of the battery.
 In this letter, we treat the voltage drop of the battery as the VD disturbance and estimate it by a specially designed voltage drop observer (VDO), which utilizes real-time state measurement of the drone to improve the estimation performance.
 Besides, a fixed-time slide mode observer (SMO) is designed to estimate the torque disturbance, which is in the rotational loop and caused by voltage drop of the battery.
 Through experimental verification, the proposed control scheme addressing the voltage drop problem has been confirmed to be an effective and innovative method.

 To recap, our contributions include: \begin{itemize} \item A VDO based control scheme is proposed, which effectively decouples the lift loss resulting from the voltage drop of the battery and the state information of the drone.
-The VDO would enable the drone to conduct long-duration flights or execute aggressive maneuvers with consistent performance, maintaining stability and control accuracy despite variations in battery voltage. \item A waterproof rotor drone with coaxial structure of rotors is designed, which increases the load capacity of the drone and mitigates the gyroscopic effect of rotors.
-Furthermore, the designed drone features enhanced payload capacity and is capable of stable flight in windy and rainy conditions due to its specialized design, ensuring reliability and adaptability for various missions. \item The effectiveness of the proposed control scheme is verified under voltage drop of the battery compared to existing control schemes \cite{NDO}.
+The VDO would enable the drone to conduct long-duration flights or execute aggressive maneuvers with consistent performance, maintaining stability and control accuracy despite variations in battery voltage. \item A rotor drone with coaxial structure of rotors is designed to increase its load capacity and mitigate the gyroscopic effect of rotors.
+Furthermore, the drone is capable of stable flight, ensuring reliability and adaptability for various missions.
+However, the increased weight from additional rotors makes the drone susceptible to the VD disturbance. \item The effectiveness of the proposed control scheme is verified under voltage drop of the battery compared to existing control schemes \cite{DOBC}.
 The experimental results demonstrate that the proposed control scheme effectively ensures the stability of altitude control for unmanned aerial vehicles during long-duration flights, even when faced with significant battery voltage reduction. \end{itemize}

 The rest of this letter is arranged as follows.
 Section \ref{related work} reviews related works.
 Section \ref{preliminaries} introduces notations and the drone model.
-Section \ref{control scheme} proposes an anti-rain disturbance control scheme and the stability is analyzed.
+Section \ref{control scheme} proposes an anti-disturbance control scheme addressing VD disturbance and the stability is analyzed.
 Meanwhile, the VDO is proposed in this section.
 The real-world experiments are detailed in Section \ref{verification}.
 Section \ref{conclusion} summarizes this letter.